 On 24th September (Thursday), the Supreme Court made an announcement via a notice to the UPSC (Union Public Service Commission) on a plea that the UPSC aspirants filed, looking for deferment of the civil services exam stated to be held later this year.
-This plea was filed against the exam, which was scheduled to be conducted initially on October 4.
+This plea was filed against the exam,

 Read Also: The Mains and Interview CSE do get tricky at times!

 India’s highest court of law looked for a reaction from the Center as well as the UPSC on the deferment of 2020 civil services examinations considering rising instances of Coronavirus pandemic and floods.
 The candidates wanted for the exams to be delayed for a few months to ensure the flood/constant downpours disappear and the Coronavirus situation soothes.